 Do They have to be 100% Meatless?

 No, they don’t.
 Although this post is for a vegetarian Italian meatball recipe, my original attempt was to substitute about 1/3 of the meat with bulgur.
-Since it turned out well I figured why not go all in and give it a try.
+Since it turned out well, I figured why not go all in and give it a try and get even healthier.

-So next time it was 100% meatless, and after a few trials in the kitchen, I’ve ended up with this recipe here.
+So next time it was completely meatless, and after a few trials in the kitchen, I’ve ended up with this 100% vegetarian meatball recipe.

-I will say that there is no hard and fast rule with how much to use between any of the ingredients.
+I will say that there is no hard and fast rule with how much to use between any of the ingredients I have listed.
 What I have is a guideline to follow that I found gives a good balance of flavors.
 You may prefer more garlic, or perhaps adding in some parsley with the basil.
 Be flexible and experiment as I have.

 Meatless Bulgur Meatballs

-- 1 cup cooled cooked bulgur you can prepare this the previous day
+- 1 cup cooked cooled bulgur you can prepare this at least an hour in advance.

 - 1 egg